anantcodes/Coding-Guide/README.md

 Developed for people new to the background of coding.

-Your contributions are more than welcome.
+Your contributions are more than welcome :)

 # Competitive Programming
 Want to land a job at Google?
 Want to crack interviews of software tech-giants like Amazon or Microsoft?
 Here comes Competitive Programming as the knight in the shining armor :)